elimirks/simpleHTTP/README.md

 2. Add text files to the http directory (no header support at the moment, so no binaries).
 3. Run server.pl as root, and test out your brand new HTTP server :)

+TODO:

+- Add HTTP header support.
+- Add support for preprocessors.
+- Add configuration file support (base http directory, preprocessor matching..)
+- Multithread sockets.
+ - Currently there is only one thread to send the data...
+This could get clogged easily.